 Old Quarter of Hanoi has its history dated back to even more than 1000 years ago when it started as a collective hub for handicraft guilds from all surrounding areas.
 As time went by, the quarter developed into a gigantic network of streets and markets where a huge number of handicrafts products were made and sold.

+The common appearance of old houses in the Old Quarter is a combination of a narrow front and a 2-story long body.
 The streets of Old Quarter were named after the product the store-owners sell.
-‘Hang Bac Street” is the street of ‘silverware’ or ‘Hang Duong Street’ is the street that sells ‘candies’, dried fruits (o mai).
+‘Hang Bac Street” is the street of ‘silverware’ or ‘Hang Duong Street’ is the street that sells ‘candies’, and dried fruits (o mai).

 St. Joseph’s Cathedral

 Or in Vietnamese, the “Big Church”, is a historical and religious landmark worth visiting in Hanoi.
 This is a Roman Catholic cathedral with a neo-gothic style resembling Notre Dame de Paris, which was built over 100 years ago by the French.

 St.Joseph’s Cathedral is important historical evidence of the French Colonialism and religious venue for Catholics in Hanoi today.